Shuttle/Shuttle.Core.Data/README.md

 This will return the typed value of the specified column as contained in the passed-in `DataRow`.

-# IDatabaseGateway
+# DatabaseContextExtensions

-The `DatabaseGateway` is used to execute `IQuery` instances in order return data from, or make changes to, the underlying data store.
-If there is no active open `IDatabaseContext` returned by the `DatabaseContextService.Current` an `InvalidOperationException` will be thrown.

-The following sections each describe the methods available in the `IDatabaseGateway` interface.
+The following sections each describe the extension methods available on an `IDatabaseContext` instance.

 ## GetReaderAsync